 Prepping Your Home's HVAC Equipment for Storms

-You may start to think that storm season is year around.
-Spring brings rain storms and tornadoes, while summer kicks off hurricane season.
-As the Atlantic hurricane season ends in November, snowstorms are upon the north.
-Last month the rains caused devastation for our loved ones in Louisiana.
-The safety of your family during dangerous storms should invariably be priority.
-But even while the winds die down and the rain dries up, you still need to make sure that your home and family stay safe.
-See our suggestions for preparing your home’s heating and air conditioning equipment for storm season.
+Sometimes it feels like storm season is all year.
+Spring arrives with rain storms and tornadoes, while summer ushers in hurricane season.
+By the time the Atlantic hurricane season comes to a close in November, snowfalls are upon the north.
+The safety of your family during treacherous storms should invariably be priority.
+But even as the winds die down and the rain dries up, you still need to be sure that your home and family are safe.
+Check out these tips for preparing your home’s cooling and heating equipment for storm season.

-Your outdoor air conditioning equipment should be positioned on a concrete pad and properly attached to avoid the air conditioner from being thrown in the air or washing away in a storm.
-If you reside in a climate that generates hurricanes, it may be required to fasten your AC with hurricane straps to protect the system from high winds.
-Ask your professional technician about fastening down your home’s air conditioning system during your Fall Tune-up.
+Your outside AC equipment should be placed on a concrete pad and properly anchored to avoid the air conditioner from going up in the air or washing away in a storm.
+If you live in a climate that produces hurricanes, it may be necessary to fasten your AC with hurricane straps to keep the equipment safe from high winds.
+Ask your professional technician about fastening down your home’s AC during your AC Tune-up.

 Stop the Surge

-You can’t really stop the surge that often occurs during a storm, but you can safeguard your heating and cooling equipment from it.
-Put in a high-quality surge protector where any heavy appliances, a furnace for example, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s an increase in the line voltage.
-This will help shield the electrical components in your heating and cooling equipment that the power surge could damage.
-Be sure never to touch any electrical components, and request professional help if you are not accustomed to using surge protectors properly.
+You can’t actually avoid the surge that often happens during a storm, but you can shield your heating and cooling equipment from it.
+Install a high-quality surge protector where any sizable appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s an increase in the line voltage.
+This will help shield the electrical components in your HVAC equipment that the power surge could harm.
+Be sure never to touch any electrical components, and request professional help if you are not familiar with using surge protectors properly.

 Provide Cover

-You and your family need to acquire shelter first and foremost, but if there is time, turn off your heating and air conditioning system and cover the outdoor system with a tarp.
-Before turning your system back on after the storm, be sure to remove the tarp and get rid of any debris.
+You and your family need to acquire shelter first and foremost, but if there is time, shut down your heating and cooling system and cover the outdoor equipment with a tarp.
+Before you turn your system back on after the storm, make sure you remove the tarp and get rid of any debris.

 This, Too, Shall Pass

-Once the storm is over, make sure the system is safe before turning your heating and cooling system back on.
-First, confirm there are no signals of damage and clean any debris from around the system.
-Try to evaluate and make sure there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioner.
-Call 208-488-4892 for an equipment inspection if appears there has been any damage or flooding to the system.
-Once you’ve had the system checked by a professional to ensure safe working, turn the HVAC system back on as soon as possible to help dry the home and restrict mold from getting into the equipment or ductwork.
+After the storm ends, be sure the system is safe before starting up your heating and air conditioning system.
+To get started, confirm there are no indications of damage and get rid of any debris from around the equipment.
+Try to check and make sure there is no visible harm to any of the refrigerant or electrical lines running from your air conditioning system.
+Call 954-736-4314 for an AC inspection if seems like there is any damage or flooding to the air conditioning.
+Once you’ve had the equipment checked by a professional to ensure safe function, turn the heating and cooling system back on ASAP to help dry the home and restrict mold from getting into the equipment or ductwork.

-If there was any damage to your equipment, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call TML Service Experts and ask about our membership options to help keep your heating and air conditioning system in working order through all the seasons.
+If there was any damage to your equipment, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and find out about our membership options to help keep your heating and cooling system in working order all year long.